ROGER DEAN STADIUM

 Some say a game at Roger Dean Stadium is one of the greatest experiences in spring training.
 It is a throwback to the days when the emphasis was on the game and not on the amenities.
 Of course, many say that’s a false choice – in a place like Steinbrenner Field or Hammond Stadium baseball comes first and foremost, despite what’s going on at the party deck – but a game at Roger Dean Stadium is a relaxing event, to be sure.

 The St. Louis Cardinals have held spring training in the following locations: St. Louis (1901-1902); Dallas (1903); Houston (1904); Marlin Springs, Texas (1905); Houston (1906-1908); Little Rock (1909-1910); West Baden, Ind.
 (1911); Jackson, Miss.
 (1912); Columbus, Ga.
 (1913); St. Augustine, Fla.
 (1914); Hot Wells, Texas (1915-1917); San Antonio (1918); St. Louis (1919); Brownsville, Texas (1920); Orange, Texas (1921-1922); Bradenton (1923-1924); Stockton, Cal.
 (1925); San Antonio (1926); Avon Park, Fla.
 (1927-1929); Bradenton (1930-1936); Daytona Beach (1937); St. Petersburg (1938-1942); Cairo, Ill.
 (1943-1945); St. Petersburg (1946-1997); Jupiter (1998-present).

 The St. Louis Cardinals have trained at Roger Dean Stadium since it opened in 1998.
-The Montreal Expos trained here from 1998 through 2002, and in 2003 the Florida Marlins began training there.
+The Montreal Expos trained here from 1998 through 2002, and in 2003 the then-Florida Marlins began training there.

 To receive spring-training information and schedule updates via email, please sign up for the Spring Training Online email newsletter.